hindu-comm/mail_stream_indology/2013/04/Bhattacharyyas_Sadha/17__Dominik_Wujastyk.md

 correct.
 It's happened to me at least twice that a publisher has asserted copyright over my work when they have no right to do so.
 First, with my book *Metarules of Paninian Grammar*.
-In that book, there are two copyright statements, mine and the publishers.​  I gave no rights to the publisher, Forsten, and their (C) statement is legally invalid.
+In that book, there are two copyright statements, mine and the publishers.
+I gave no rights to the publisher, Forsten, and their (C) statement is legally invalid.
 I was unpleasantly surprised when I saw it, but the book was then published and there was nothing I could reasonably do.
 The second instance was my